 Status of the Boreal Woodland Caribou

-Boreal woodland caribou are wide-ranging animals whose annual home ranges cross many leases and land uses.
-Their populations are currently listed as threatened under Canada’s Species At Risk Act (SARA).
-Many complex and interconnected factors currently contribute to the decline of boreal caribou.
-For example, both natural and human-caused landscape changes can indirectly contribute to increased predation on caribou.
+Boreal woodland caribou are wide-ranging animals whose home ranges cross company leases and various land-use types.
+Their populations are listed as threatened under Canada’s Species At Risk Act (SARA).
+Many complex and interconnected factors are contributing to the decline of boreal caribou, including both natural and human-caused landscape changes, which are indirectly contributing to increased predation on caribou.

 Since the release of A Woodland Caribou Policy for Alberta in 2011, and in advance of the Alberta range and action plans being completed, the GoA has required energy companies operating in boreal woodland caribou ranges to implement approval, lease or disposition-specific caribou mitigations during exploration and development activities.
 Lease-specific mitigations are important to minimize local impacts; population-level or range-level effects that are needed for boreal caribou recovery require us to work together.
 The desire to work across individual company tenures and dispositions, for the benefit of caribou recovery, led to the formation of the Regional Industry Caribou Collaboration (RICC).